KeneishaC/KeneishaC/README.md

-### Hi there Here are some things I am working on👋
+### Hi there Here are some things I am working on👋🏿

 Here are some ideas to get you started: